MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 With the wide layout, a single Cue group displays the entire width of the workspace.
 Instead of tiles, Cues display large values.
 The wide layout gives you a way emphasize a set of Cues.
 With this in mind, although it is not required, it is a good idea to place Cue groups that use the wide layout, above those that use the normal layout.

 ### Action Cues
 Action Cues act as links that perform a task or operation, like opening another page, starting a video, targeting an another resource or URL, or running code.
 Action-based Cues display only as tiles.
-They will arrange on the workspace just like field-base Cues that use the default layout.
+They will arrange on the workspace just like field-base Cues that use the normal layout.

 >[!IMPORTANT]
 >Do not include action Cues in a Cue group that uses the wide layout.
 If you do, the wide layout will be ignored and the Cue group will use the default layout.